How to throw the best kids baking party

 - Paper or reusable plates that have a rim are ideal for kids to decorate on

-- Mini bowls, paper cups or cupcake pans for storing frosting and extra candies.
+- Mini bowls, paper cups or treat pans for storing frosting and extra candies.
 We recommend dividing each frosting color into 2 bowls so each child has a 1 color at a time.

 Ingredients you'll need to buy